Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-excel-document/merge-report-data-to-a-microsoft-excel-document.md

 **Step 1.** Create a report which contains field and values you want to merge.
 Access to the data set, the option **Include in Version Deployment** must be set.
 This option is only available when you create a new report in Genus Studio.
 A report with this option set, is included in the deployed version of your directory.

-Note: Include in Version Deployment is only available for Trusted Users.
+Note: Include in Version Deployment is only available for trusted users or users with app model admin rights.

 ![ID51993EA303ED4EF0.IDFFC07753D2164A10.png](media/ID51993EA303ED4EF0.IDFFC07753D2164A10.png)